- Add These 33 Very Handy Products To Your Baby Registry Now

 They don’t stick to everything but you can count on the mats working on most tables or tray that don’t have a grain.

 They make ad even more portable compact mini mat, too, that’s just the top part, with the food holder and two tether grips.

 Both wipe clean and have bags that will keep residual food away from other items in your bag until you’re near a sink.
 They come in a half dozen colors.

 Back when I was traveling with formula, the brands that had handy single-serving packs were not necessarily the brands I liked best.
-I wish I’d had these bottles from B.Box and PopYum.
-They each let you keep one serving of formual in a compartment in the bottle.
-When it’s time to eat just release the formula, mix and feed your baby, The PopYum formula chamber is on the top, which seems a little better to me for mixing, and you can release it an mix with one hand.
-The nipple is supposed to minimize colic.
-B.Box puts the formula on the bottom, but the bottle is slimmer which moght make it easier to pack.
+I wish I’d had these bottles from PopYum.
+They let you keep one serving of formual in a compartment in the bottle.
+When it’s time to eat just release the formula, mix and feed your baby, The formula chamber on the top making its easy to can release and mix with one hand.
+Plus, the nipple is supposed to minimize colic.

 If you already have bottles you love, these BPA-free containers are handy for formula.
 Ecah carries 3 servings of formula.
 The Oxo tot formula dispenser is especially compact.
 Turn the top to empty each 3-oz. section in turn.
 The Accmore formula dispenser holds 2-oz and will slip into your daiaper bag beside your bottle.
 Both have openings that are ideal for dispensing small snacks like Cheerios and free-ried yogurt puffs.